Maya death gods: Classic Period: God A

 During the Classic period, his abdomen is sometimes replaced with out-pouring swirls of blood or rotting matter.
 He is usually accompanied by spiders, centipedes, scorpions, a vulture, an owl, and a bat.
 He is pictured with jewelry usually on his wrists and ankles.
 On his lower extremity, he has around "molo" sign that putrid smells of death.
 Over his head is a floating object shaped like an "S" probably an insect carrying a torch.
 On his forehead like other deities of the underworld he wears an "aqabal" also known as an emblem of "darkness."
-His head in Mayan culture was used to represent the number 10, the lower jawbone meant the numeral ten that was inscribed within all other head variants of the numbers thirteen to nineteen.
+His head in Maya culture was used to represent the number 10, the lower jawbone meant the numeral ten that was inscribed within all other head variants of the numbers thirteen to nineteen.
 He was often pictured as dancing and holding a smoking cigarette.
 On his neck is a death collar which consists of embodied eyes hanging by their nerve cords.
 The black spots on his body represent the decay of the flesh.
 Since he is a rotting corpse in some images he is shown with a bloated stomach.